 "Larkspur" is a common name for the genus, Delphinium.
-But the scientific name is so widely employed that it doubles, in essence, as a second common name (when used in this fashion, I do not capitalize).
-The taxonomy of the particular kind I cover below is Delphinium 'Black Knight'.
+But the scientific name is so widely employed that it doubles, in essence, as a second common name (when used in this fashion,we do not capitalize).
+The taxonomy of the particular kind we cover below is Delphinium 'Black Knight'.
 The cultivar name 'Black Knight' is apt (see below).

 The deeply dissected leaves, slightly reminiscent of maple leaves, may help with family identification, but growing this perennial is all about the blossoms.
 Tightly-packed spikes of semi-double, dark purple flowers reach to the sky, making a bold statement in the landscape.
 It could not be otherwise for a plant so tall (mine reached about 7 feet) with flowers of such a striking color.
 Plants bloom in mid-June or early July in my zone 5 garden.